themesberg/flowbite/content/components/kbd.md

 ---
 layout: home
-title: Tailwind CSS Kbd - Flowbite
+title: Tailwind CSS KBD (Keyboard) - Flowbite
-description: Use the list group component to display a series of items, buttons or links inside a single element
+description: Use the KBD component as an inline element to denote textual user input from the keyboard inside paragraphs, tables, and other components
 group: components
 toc: true

-previous: Forms
+previous: Timeline
-previousLink: components/forms/
+previousLink: components/timeline/
-next: List Group
+next: Progress bar
-nextLink: components/list-group/
+nextLink: components/progress/
 ---

-The list group component can be used to display a series of elements, buttons or links inside a single card component similar to a sidebar.
+The KBD (Keyboard) component can be used to indicate a textual user input from the keyboard inside other elements such as in text, tables, cards, and more.

+Use the semantic `<kbd>` keyboard input tag to use the default monospace font which is best suited for representing input keys.

-## Default
+## Default KBD

-Here's an example of a list group that you can use right away.
+Here's a list of KBD components that you can use inside any other element.

-{{< example id="default-list-group-example" github="components/kbd.md" show_dark=true >}}
+{{< example id="default-kbd-example" github="components/kbd.md" show_dark=true >}}
 <kbd class="px-2 py-1.5 text-xs font-semibold text-gray-800 bg-gray-100 border border-gray-200 rounded-lg dark:bg-gray-600 dark:text-gray-100 dark:border-gray-500">Shift</kbd>
 <kbd class="px-2 py-1.5 text-xs font-semibold text-gray-800 bg-gray-100 border border-gray-200 rounded-lg dark:bg-gray-600 dark:text-gray-100 dark:border-gray-500">Ctrl</kbd>
 <kbd class="px-2 py-1.5 text-xs font-semibold text-gray-800 bg-gray-100 border border-gray-200 rounded-lg dark:bg-gray-600 dark:text-gray-100 dark:border-gray-500">Tab</kbd>